-Zero Fraud Liability: What It Is And What You Need To Know
+Zero Fraud Liability: What It Is & What You Need To Know

 If you’ve recently undergone credit card theft, it can be a harrowing experience to see unauthorized purchases show up on your account.
 Besides having to deal with canceling credit cards and requesting replacements, losing money is never fun.
 Luckily, many issuers offer something called zero fraud liability.

 A zero fraud liability policy means you won’t be held accountable for those unauthorized purchases.
 Such a feature can save you much hassle (and money!) long-term.
 While it isn’t legally required for business credit cards, it’s still a standard inclusion on most popular business-centric cards.

 To get the full nitty-gritty on zero fraud liability, read on!

 Table of Contents